The History and Controversies of Scientology

 Church of Scientology “Big Blue” building (the former Cedars of Lebanon Hospital) at Fountain Avenue/L. Ron Hubbard Way, Los Angeles, California.
 Source: Wikimedia Commons

-After Hubbard’s death, David Miscavige seized power, claiming the title of “Captain of the Sea Organization” and becoming head of the Church of Scientology.
-Since this time, multiple defectors have assisted journalists and filmmakers in documenting the horrors and abuses of Scientology.
+After Hubbard’s death, David Miscavige assumed leadership of the Church of Scientology, taking the title of “Captain of the Sea Organization.”
+Since then, multiple former members have assisted journalists and filmmakers in documenting allegations of misconduct within Scientology.

 Author Image